-Sculptor born in 1944 in Oederan, Germany from a polish mother and a french father.
+World-renowned sculptor Igor Mitoraj (1944-2014) was born in Oederan, Germany to a Polish mother and a French father.
 He studied painting at the Kraków School of Art and at the Kraków Academy of Art under Tadeusz Kantor.
-After graduating, he had several joint exhibitions, and held his first solo exhibition in 1967 at the Krzysztofory Gallery in Poland.
+After graduating, he had several joint exhibitions and held his first solo exhibition in 1967 at the Krzysztofory Gallery in Poland.
 In 1968, he moved to Paris to continue his studies at the National School of Art.

-Shortly afterwards, he became fascinated by Latin American art and culture, spending a year painting and travelling around Mexico.
+Shortly afterwards, he became fascinated by Latin American art and culture, spending a year painting and traveling around Mexico.
 The experience led him to take up sculpture.
-He returned to Paris in 1974 and two years later he held another major solo exhibition at the Gallery La Hune, including some sculptural work.
+After his return to Paris in 1974, he held another major solo exhibition at the Gallery La Hune, including some sculptural work.
 The success of the show persuaded him that he was first and foremost a sculptor.

-Having previously worked with terracotta and bronze, a trip to Carrara, Italy, in 1979 turned him to using marble as his primary medium and in 1983 he set up a studio in Pietrasanta.
-In 2006, he created the new bronze doors and a statue of John the Baptist for the basilica of Santa Maria degli An geli in Rome.
+Having previously worked with terracotta and bronze, a trip to Carrara, Italy in 1979 turned him to use marble as his primary medium and in 1983 he set up a studio in Pietrasanta.
+In 2006, he created the new bronze doors and a statue of John the Baptist for the basilica of Santa Maria degli Angeli in Rome.

-The main theme of Mitoraj’s works is the human body, its beauty and fragility.
-His work is part of a resolutely postmodernism.
-Inspired by the antique statuary, and in particular its ideal proportions.
-The artist want however to reveal nature and human imperfection.
+The main theme of Mitoraj’s works is the human body: its beauty and fragility.
+His work resolutely postmodernism, inspired by the antique statuary, and in particular, its ideal proportions.
+The artist wants to reveal nature and human imperfection.
 His sculptures are deliberately injured or scratched and even found nailed to the ground.